 Why are prophylactic antibiotics recommended?

 As Arthrosamid is non-degradable, you must have antibiotics.
 A high concentration of an antibiotic at the time of the injection reduces infections.
-So far, there have been no documented infection cases from an Arthrosamid injection.
+So far, there have been three suspected infections in over 140000 infections.

 How long does Arthrosamid UK take to work?

 According to company data, pain relief usually starts at four weeks.
-However, the maximal effect can take up to six months.
-In one recent study from Turkey, positive effects may take up to six months to start.
+The maximal effect is generally at 3 months but may take longer.
+In one recent study from Turkey, positive effects may take up to six months to reach the maximum impact.

 How much does Arthrosamid reduce pain and improve knee function?

-Arthrosamid improves pain and function by 20% on average.
-This effect starts at six to twelve weeks and continues for at least three years.
+Arthrosamid improves pain and function by 20-25% on average.
+This effect starts at six to twelve weeks, with a maximal effect at 4-6 months.

 How long does Arthrosamid last?